irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement/TE-Countner_Malign_Information/Lesson_Plans/Lesson_07-Reporting_Malign_Information/Lesson_Plan-Template/Report_On_Malign_Influence-Advanced_Organizer.md

 | 60         | Develop              | Reporting Strategies        |

 #### Instructions:
-1. **Group Activity**: Have students develop a reporting strategy based on a new scenario.
+1. **Group Activity**: Have students develop a reporting strategy based on their organization and area of operation.
+(40 minutes)
 2. **Presentation**: Each group presents their strategy to the class.
+(20 minutes)

 ---